isomerpages/mlaw-rop/_information-for-pawnbrokers/information-for-pawnbrokers.md

 Please note that a non-refundable application fee of $600/- shall apply regardless of the outcome of the application.
 Payment of the application fee should be made in the form of an account-payee crossed cheque of $600/- in favour of the ‘Accountant-General, Singapore'.<br><br>

  **6. Sale of New Jewellery in Pawnshops**<br>
 Interested applicants are strongly advised to send in their applications by post or e-mail to PB_enquiries@mlaw.gov.sg.
-The application should be accompanied by an elaboration on how the applicable [licence conditions](/files/ROP-licence-conditions-wef-28-Sep-2018.pdf){:target="_blank"}(153KB) would be met and supporting documents, similar to the approach taken for the application for a second-hand goods dealing business to be conducted on the pawnbroking business premises.<br><br>
+The application should be accompanied by an elaboration on how the applicable [licence conditions](/files/Licence Conditions wef 28 March 2022.pdf){:target="_blank"} would be met and supporting documents, similar to the approach taken for the application for a second-hand goods dealing business to be conducted on the pawnbroking business premises.<br><br>

 **7. How do I make payment when I receive the Notice of Offer of Composition?**<br>
 Payment for the Notice of Offer of Composition can be made via our [E-Services](https://eservices.mlaw.gov.sg/rop/) portal.<br><br>